September 26, 2018

 Trainer

-Pure face-to-face training is often rigid and limited in its possibilities.
-With blended learning, you supplement the face-to-face events with online support, bringing flexibility to your training.
-Find out in the article how not only you as a trainer or coach benefit from this, but especially your participants and your client!
+Pure in-person training is often rigid and limited in its possibilities.
+With blended learning, you complement face-to-face events with online support, bringing flexibility to your training.
+Discover in the article how not only you as a trainer or coach benefit but especially your participants and your client!

 Blended Learning means flexibility at all levels

-E-learning has some advantages over traditional face-to-face learning – and vice versa.
-More and more trainers and companies do not want to choose between both forms of learning and opt for the symbiosis of both methods: They create a blended learning.
-The mixture in which online content and offline meetings occur depends on the specific situation.
+E-learning has several advantages over traditional in-person learning—and vice versa.
+More and more trainers and companies do not want to choose between both forms of learning and opt for the symbiosis of both methods: they create a blended learning experience.
+The mix of online content and offline meetings depends on the specific situation.

-Through the integration of online and face-to-face, a new form of flexible learning emerges for all involved:
+The intertwining of online and in-person creates a new kind of flexible learning for all involved:

-From: J. Erpendeck and W. Sauter: Competence Development on the Net – New Blended Learning with Web 2.0 (2007)
+From: J. Erpendeck and W. Sauter: Competence Development on the Web – New Blended Learning with Web 2.0 (2007)

 The flexibility in blended learning is evident at various levels of further education.
-I will present to you in the following paragraphs what advantages you as a trainer or coach, your participants, and your client can derive from it.
+I will introduce you to the advantages you as a trainer or coach, your participants, and your client can derive from it in the following paragraphs.

 Seven strong advantages of blended learning for trainers: